qJake/hacc.dev/install.md

 **`qjake/hacc`** This is the image's tag you want to run.
 This can be as simple as `qjake/hacc`, or a specific OS like `qjake/hacc:latest-linux-alpine-amd64`.
 It's up to you!

+#### Optional Arguments

+**`--restart always`** - Add this to have the container always restart if it is stopped, except if it is stopped manually.
+[Refer to the Docker documentation on restart policies.](https://docs.docker.com/config/containers/start-containers-automatically/)

 ### Updating HACC

 As long as you have persisted your config volume using the `-v` parameter, your configuration should persist while upgrading.

 Still, on the admin homepage, you can press **Export Configuration** to save a copy of your config just in case.

-To update HACC, you need to stop the container, update the image, and restart it.
+To update HACC, you need to stop **and remove** the container, update the image, and re-run it.

 Assuming you named your container `hacc` from above, simply run:

     docker stop hacc
+    docker rm hacc
     docker pull qjake/hacc
-    docker start hacc
+    [your previous docker run command, e.g.] docker run --name hacc -p 8095:8095 -v haccdata:/app/data qjake/hacc

 You should now be on the latest version!